20 Aug OMG Pavlov! I Love Your Great Big FAIL!

 I am not going to quibble over classical vs operant, because the fundamental neurology of conditioning is the same.
 Likewise I am not going to get into neutral, conditioned and unconditioned stimuli or conditioned or unconditioned responses.
 I’m going to give a brief recap of what matters, and then get straight to the point.

-(I’ve listed 87 references and commentary at the end of the book “Frontiers in Chronic Pain” for those who like to have the detail.)
+(I’ve listed over 100 citations at the end of the book “Treat Your Own Chronic Pain” for those who like to have the detail.)

 Thanks to Ivan Pavlov, (the guy who did salivation experiments with dogs, remember) who was not a psychologist but a physiologist who reportedly held the field of psychology in considerable contempt, we saw the birth of behaviourism and some pretty cool understanding about the way the mind works, particularly in terms of learning and behaviour.